SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Share‑Based Compensation—In recognizing share‑based compensation, we follow the provisions of the authoritative guidance regarding share‑based awards.
 This guidance establishes fair value as the measurement objective in accounting for stock awards and requires the application of a fair value based measurement method in accounting for compensation cost, which is recognized over the requisite service period.

 Foreign Currency Translation—Assets and liabilities of foreign subsidiaries are translated into U.S. dollars at the exchange rates in effect at each balance sheet date.
 Equity is translated at applicable historical exchange rates.
 Income, expense and cash flow items are translated at average exchange rates during the year.
-Resulting translation adjustments are reported as a separate component of comprehensive income (loss).
+Resulting translation adjustments are reported as a separate component of comprehensive (loss) income.

-Comprehensive Income (Loss)—Comprehensive income (loss) includes all changes in equity during the periods presented that result from transactions and other economic events other than transactions with shareholders.
-We present comprehensive income (loss) in a separate statement in the accompanying consolidated financial statements.
+Comprehensive (Loss) Income—Comprehensive (loss) income includes all changes in equity during the periods presented that result from transactions and other economic events other than transactions with shareholders.
+We present comprehensive (loss) income in a separate statement in the accompanying consolidated financial statements.

-Earnings (loss) per share— We calculate earnings (loss) per common share allocated to common shareholders using the two-class method in accordance with the guidance for determining whether instruments granted in share-based payment transactions are participating securities, which provides that unvested share-based payment awards that contain non-forfeitable rights to dividends or dividend equivalents (whether paid or unpaid) are participating securities and shall be included in the computation of earnings per common share allocated to common shareholders pursuant to the two-class method.
-See Note 5 for disclosures regarding earnings (loss) per common share allocated to common shareholders.
+Earnings per share— In 2018 and 2017, we calculated earnings per common share allocated to common shareholders using the treasury stock method while in 2016 we applied the two-class method.
+The two-class method required an evaluation of whether instruments granted in share-based payment transactions were participating securities, including unvested share-based payment awards that contain non-forfeitable rights to dividends or dividend equivalents (whether paid or unpaid) and how participating securities should be included in the computation of earnings per common share allocated to common shareholders.
+See Note 5 for disclosures regarding earnings per share.

 Treasury stock— Treasury stock purchases are accounted for under the cost method whereby the entire cost of the acquired stock is recorded as treasury stock.
 Gains and losses on the subsequent reissuance of shares are credited or charged to capital in excess of par value using the average-cost method.
-Upon retirement of treasury stock, the amounts in excess of par value are charged entirely to (accumulated deficit) retained earnings.
-See Note 12 for disclosures regarding our stock repurchases and retirement of treasury stock.
+Upon retirement of treasury stock, the amounts in excess of par value are charged entirely to accumulated deficit.

 The entire disclosure for the basis of presentation and significant accounting policies concepts.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).
 Accounting policies describe all significant accounting policies of the reporting entity.